cmclient/League-LogCleaner/README.md

 # League-LogCleaner
-Log Cleaner for Riot League of Legends to prevent automatic 'hwid' bans.
+Log Cleaner for Riot League of Legends to prevent automatic "hwid" bans.

 KLogCleaner.exe - cleans logs AND configuration (more secure)